kthomas0455/Bamazon/README.md

 # Bamazon
-an amazon like store front using mySQL
+an amazon like store front using node.js and mySQL